-Helen Zoe Veit is an associate professor of history at Michigan State University.
-She specializes in American history in the nineteenth and twentieth centuries, focusing on the history of food and nutrition.
-She is now writing a book entitled Picky: How American Children Became the Pickiest Humans in History, which explains the rise of mass childhood pickiness during the last two hundred years.
-Her first book, Modern Food, Moral Food: Self-Control, Science, and the Rise of Modern American Eating in the Early Twentieth Century (University of North Carolina Press, 2013) explores the origins of modern eating.
-Modern Food, Moral Food was a finalist for the 2014 James Beard Award for Reference and Scholarship.
+Helen Zoe Veit is an associate professor of history at Michigan State University, specializing in American food in the 19th and 20th centuries.
+She is now finishing a book called Picky: How American Children Became the Fussiest Eaters in History and Why It Matters (St. Martin's, 2026), which explains the rise of mass childhood pickiness over the last two hundred years.
+Her first book, Modern Food, Moral Food: Self-Control, Science, and the Rise of Modern American Eating in the Early Twentieth Century (University of North Carolina Press, 2013) explores the origins of modern eating and was a finalist for a James Beard Award for Reference and Scholarship.

 |